Studying Abroad

-The Erasmus+ program allows students to spend 9 to 10 months studying in a European country with which the Montpellier Faculty of Pharmacy has signed an inter-institutional agreement:available destinations.
+The Erasmus+ program allows students to spend 9 to 10 months studying in a European country with which the Montpellier School of Pharmacy has signed an inter-institutional agreement:available destinations.

-This exchange program is designed for third-year students participating in academic exchange programs.
+This mobility program is intended for third-year students participating in educational exchange programs.
 It may be extended to fourth- and fifth-year students in the pharmacy program to complete their internships (in research and industry).

-For students in programs other than pharmacy, please contact your program advisors and the BRIto learn about the mobility opportunities available to you.
+For programs outside the pharmacy field, students are encouraged to contact their program coordinators and the BRIto learn about the mobility opportunities available to them.

 - You must be enrolled in the School of Pharmacy before you leave

-- You must compile the various components of the ERASMUS administrative and academic file in accordance with the required procedures and deadlines.
+- You must compile the various parts of the ERASMUS administrative and academic file in accordance with the required procedures and deadlines.

 Planning Your Trip

-A stay abroad should be planned 10 months in advance
+A trip abroad should be planned 10 months in advance

-- Students wishing to participate in an exchange program must prepare an administrative and academic application.
+- Students who wish to participate in an exchange program must prepare the necessary administrative and academic paperwork.
 They should contact the administrative coordinator (Ms. Fleur Lorrain), who will provide them with the necessary forms and information.

-Please note: Any application that is incomplete or submitted after the deadline will not be considered.
+Please note: Any application that is incomplete or submitted after the deadline will be dismissed.

 During their exchange, students must notify the BRI of any changes to their academic agreement by emailing Ms. Fleur Lorrain.

-Exams for courses taken at the host university are administered in accordance with the host university’s procedures and organizational structure.
+Exams for the course units taken at the host university are administered in accordance with the host university’s procedures and organizational structure.

 In order to have your study abroad year officially recognized, you must submit your grades to the Office of International Relations as soon as you receive them.